 What do we wear and bring for our whitewater rafting or float trip?

 For Jackson Hole Scenic Float Trips, bring an extra layer.
 It’s always better to have too much than not enough.
 Wear comfortable soft-soled shoes.
 Cameras and binoculars are welcome and generally not at risk.

 For Whitewater Rafting Trips, wear a swimsuit or clothes that you don’t mind getting wet.
 Cotton is not the best material to wear on the river; synthetic fabrics such as nylon and polypropylene work the best because they dry quickly.
-For cool days, we have neoprene wetsuits, booties and fleece.
-You may rent these items when you check in for your trip.
+For cool days, we have neoprene wetsuits, river booties and fleece.
+You may opt to rent these items when you check in for your trip.
 Shoes that are secure on your feet are required (please no flip-flops).
-For Overnight Trips, please review our Overnight Trip Packing List (PDF).

 What class are the rapids on the Snake River in Jackson Hole?

-The whitewater rafting section of the Snake River is Class II/III, perfect for people of all ages and experience.
+The whitewater rafting section of the Snake River is Class III, perfect for people of all ages and experience.
 River classifications are graded on a scale of I to VI.
 Class I is flat water.
 Class V is the most difficult.
-Class VI is not runnable.
+Class VI is not run-able.

 Are our kids ready for whitewater rafting or is a float trip a better match?

 For whitewater rafting trips, our minimum age for children is 6 years old (approximately 45 pounds) for most of the summer season.
 However, high water levels during the early rafting season may increase the minimum age up to 8 – 10 years old and require a more careful screening of all young participants.

 For scenic float trips, our minimum age for children is 4 years old (approximately 40 pounds) for most of the summer season.
 However, high water levels during the early rafting season may increase the minimum age.
 Safety is always our first priority.